-When death occurs in an employee's immediate family, the employee upon request will be excused for five (5) normally scheduled teacher workdays (excluding Saturday and Sunday) following the date of death.
-Immediate family is defined as spouse, child, step-child, parent, step-parent, brother, step-brother, sister, step-sister, father-in-law, mother- in-law, brother-in-law, sister-in-law, grandparent, step-grandparent, grandchild, step-grandchild, or a person who stands in place of the immediate family of the teacher.
-When death occurs to an aunt or uncle of the employee or the employee's spouse, the employee upon request will be excused for one (1) normally scheduled teacher workday.
-Bereavement days exceeding the first three (3) days shall be deducted from the employee's sick leave.
+- 1. A maximum of five (5) bereavement days per occurrence for a death in the teacher's immediate family shall be granted.
+Immediate family is defined as spouse, child, step-child, parent, step-parent, brother, step-brother, sister, step-sister, father-in-law, mother- in-law, brother-in-law, sister-in-law, grandparent, step-grandparent, grandchild, step-grandchild, or a person who stands in place of the immediate family of the teacher. - 2.
+When death occurs to an aunt or uncle of the employee or the employee's spouse, the employee upon request will be excused for one (1) bereavement day.